(Updated November 2022)

 2h 32m – To the left of the road you’ll notice a large charcoal kiln – (it is impossible to miss).
 To the side are the details of the charcoal-making process.

-2h 52m – Setting off again, the TGH follows signs for Zhangshan Temple, (note the logos on the sign posts again).
+2h 52m – Setting off again, the TGH follows signs for Zhangshan Temple.

 2h 56m – The land here transitions from clearly ‘landscaped to be scenic’ to something more functionally agricultural, and the further you get away from Maokong, the fewer walkers there are, (although there are still plenty).

-3h 19m – Just a few steps later, the TGH heads right at a second junction with a bus stop.
-There is a nice, new, clear sign here, but my new hiking companion didn’t notice it until I pointed it out.
+3h 18m – Continue along the path and then turn left uphill when you hit the road.
+Just a few steps later, the TGH heads right at a second junction with a bus stop.

 3h 24m – The road terminates at Zhangshan Temple, and although there is a sign just above it indicating that the trail is this way, it becomes unclear which way to head once you get in front of the temple.

-3h 42m – At a junction, we headed right again, (although left would also work).
+3h 42m – At a junction, take a right again, (although left would also work).

-3h 48m – The steps lead you down past a sports complex and then down onto 環山二道 where we turned left towards the university complex.
+3h 48m – The steps lead you down past a sports complex and then down onto Huanshan Second Road (環山二道).
+Turn left towards the university complex.

-3h 53m – Follow the road over the bridge and through the campus, the road meets a T-junction where we headed left.
+3h 53m – Follow the road over the bridge and through the campus.
+The road meets a T-junction where you need to turn left.

 HOW TO GET TO TAIPEI GRAND TRAIL SECTION 7